 I think most faculty don’t know what students do when they leave the classroom.
 They hardly appreciate that students are juggling different courses at the same time they are learning to live away from home, meeting new people and cultivating deep friendships, and learning how to be responsible adults.
 Students may make some bad decisions along the way, but basically, they are intelligent, good young people, and some will absolutely amaze you!

 Yes, but with the knowledge that a great deal of evening and weekend time is involved.
 It is possible to maintain a private life off-campus, but there will always be something going on here on campus, so difficult decisions need to be made about which to attend and which to skip.
-You can never do everything possible as Faculty Master, but anything you do is important and enriching beyond your role as professor.
+You can never do everything possible as collegiate professor, but anything you do is important and enriching beyond your role as professor.